Is the Ohio Minimum Car Insurance Coverage Enough?

 However, your medical providers will need to be paid, so a good medical payments insurance policy helps fill the gap.

-Do You Have Full Ohio Car Insurance Coverage in Ohio?
+Do You Have Full Ohio Car Insurance Coverage?

 People often think they have full coverage when they don’t.
 Only an insurance policy with these additional coverage types is truly a full coverage policy.